buildtesters/buildtest/README.rst

 Source Code
 ------------

-buildtest source code is under ``src`` directory found in the root of this repository, with the exception of `buildtest <https://github.com/HPC-buildtest/buildtest-framework/blob/master/buildtest>`_ which is in the root of this repo.
+buildtest source code is under ``buildtest`` directory found in the root of this repository.
+The documentation

-The documentation  is under ``docs`` which consist of ``Makefile`` to build the sphinx project along with documentation pages in RestructuredText and test scripts for documentation under ``docs/scripts``
+is under ``docs`` which consist of ``Makefile`` and ``conf.py`` to build the sphinx project along with documentation pages in ReStructuredText (rst).
+The regression test are found in top-level directory named ``tests`` and the test suite is run via pytest.

 Slack
 ------